Yandex Cloud

 To read data from Yandex Data Streams:

-1. Go to Connections in the Yandex Query interface and click Create new.
+1. Navigate to the Connections section of the Yandex Query interface and click Create new.

-2. In the window that opens, specify a name for a connection to Yandex Data Streams in the Name field.
+2. In the window that opens, specify the Yandex Data Streams connection name in the Name field.

-3. In the drop-down list under Type, select Data Streams.
+3. In the Type dropdown, select Data Streams.

-4. In the Cloud and Folder field, enter the data source location.
+4. In the Cloud and Folder field, specify the data source location.

-5. In the Database drop-down list, select the Yandex Managed Service for YDB database where the Yandex Data Streams stream was created.
+5. In the Database dropdown, select the Yandex Managed Service for YDB database where you created the Yandex Data Streams stream.

-6. In the Service account field, select the service account to use for data reads or create a new one by granting it the yds.editor permissions.
+6. In the Service account field, select an existing service account or create a new one.
+Assign it the yds.editor permissions required to read data.

 To use a service account, the iam.serviceAccounts.user role is required.